What Are The Factors Of 39

 • 2 x 3 = 6

 Prime factorization is a method of expressing a number as a product of its prime factors.
-For example, the prime factorization of 12 is 2 x 2 x 3, often written as 2^2 x 3.
+As an example, the prime factorization of 12 is 2 x 2 x 3, often written as 2^2 x 3.
 This method provides a unique way to represent any composite number and is fundamental in various areas of mathematics, including cryptography and computer science.
 Understanding prime factorization helps in identifying the smallest building blocks of a number, revealing its fundamental structure.

 Trends and Latest Developments